 Our AUSAs include decorated veterans who served as high-ranking officers in the U.S. Marine Corps, the U.S. Army, and the U.S. Navy.
 Some of our AUSAs also worked for the Central Intelligence Agency, the Federal Bureau of Investigation, and the U.S. Department of Homeland Security.

 Our AUSAs include former judicial law clerks for a U.S. Appellate Judge for the Fifth Circuit Court of Appeals and U.S. District Judges sitting in the Eastern District of Louisiana (New Orleans) and the Southern District of Indiana (Indianapolis).
-Some of our AUSAs previously worked in other U.S. Attorney’s Offices, including in Chicago, Reno, Las Vegas, Montgomery, San Diego, and Shreveport.
+Some of our AUSAs previously worked in other U.S. Attorney’s Offices, including in Chicago, Reno, Las Vegas, Montgomery, San Diego, San Jose, and Shreveport.